 Similarly, branded or custom hats are always great gifts, but there’s no guarantee that the giver will know your head size.
 That means it’s possible to receive a potentially sentimental hat as a gift only for it to end up being too big for you.

-If at any moment you end up with a hat that’s too big, don’t throw it out or feel compelled to re-gift it.
+If at any moment you end up saying, ‘My hat is too big,’ don’t throw it out or feel compelled to re-gift it.
 With some slight (and simple) alterations, you can make that big hat fit your small(er) head.

 Carefully cut down the line of thread that attaches the elastic band to the rest of the clothing.
 This step is usually a little time-consuming, but with a bit of patience, it shouldn’t be too difficult.